OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

-# OpenLMIS-UI Coding Conventions
+# UI Coding Conventions
-This document describes the desired formatting to be used withing the OpenLMIS-UI repositories, many of the conventions are adapted from [John Papa's Angular V1 styleguide,](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) [SMACSS by Jonathan Snook,](https://smacss.com/) and [Jens Meiert's maintainability guide.](https://meiert.com/en/blog/maintainability-guide/)
+This document describes the desired formatting to be used within the OpenLMIS-UI repositories.
+Many of the conventions are adapted from [John Papa's Angular V1 styleguide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md), [SMACSS by Jonathan Snook](https://smacss.com/), and [Jens Meiert's maintainability guide](https://meiert.com/en/blog/maintainability-guide/).

 ## General
 The following conventions should be applied to all sections of UI development: